kubedos/kubedos/README.md

 Instead of:
 > “trying to revive the broken pets”

-you:
+simply either:
-> “rebuild the herd directly to a "target"
+“rebuild directly to the the new "target"
-> "upload images to Azure, boot and go!"
+"upload images to another provider, boot and go!"
-> "burn to USB and plug it into anything"
+"burn to USB and plug it into anything"

 ---